Citizen Science Action Project

 Educational Symposium on Invasive Species for ICSD community

 Students conducted fieldwork at their school sites, as well as at Lower Buttermilk Falls State Park, Treman State Park, Cascadilla Creek, and Six Mile Creek.

-What Are Food Chains and Webs? by Bobbie Kalman What is the Threat of Invasive Species? by Eve Hartman
+What is the Threat of Invasive Species? by Eve Hartman